 When we think of complex supply chains, we often think of terms such as bullwhip effect, advanced planning & optimisation, sales and operations planning, Lean, Six Sigma, the list goes on.

 When all the layers are peeled back however, there exists a basic framework that underpins every supply chain and forms the basis on which we can

 - link the different parts and functions of a business

 - link the flow of products, materials and resources to the profitability of a business

 - identify bottlenecks that are hindering the profitable flow of products

-There are 4 primitive building blocks, that is to say fundamental elements that exist in all supply chains.
+The first 4 of the 10 building blocks are primitive building blocks, fundamental elements that exist in all supply chains.

 Building Block #1 - Demand

-A customer’s desire and willingness to pay a price for a specific good.
+A measure of customer’s desire and willingness to pay a price for a specific good.

 Building Block #2 - Transformation